Quantum eigenvalues and eigenfunctions of an electron confined between conducting planes: Introduction

 Pumplin \cite{Pumplin} obtains Green's function, again using the method of images, and then uses a Sommerfeld-Watson transform to obtain an integral representation for the potential.
 He then derives an asymptotic expression for the potential, which is found to fall off exponentially.
 A very interesting result that shows that the two planes are very effective in screening a charge that is placed between them.

 Glasser \cite{Glasser} then simplifies Pumplin's results and obtains a closed form solution along a line that passes directly through the charge.
-This is not exactly the potential that we seek, but it is noteable in that it results in an expression with two digamma functions, which we will see again shortly.
+This is not exactly the potential that we seek, but it is noteable in that it results in an expression with two digamma functions.

+Barton \cite{Barton} and Babiker and Barton \cite{Babiker} perform a quantum electodymics calculation to get the radiative corrections to the energy of a free and bound electron (hydrogen atom) in between the conducting planes.
+They also produce the electrostatic energy of a free electron in between the planes and Eqn.
+(2.21) of \cite{Barton} is identical to our Equ.
+(6) where we have derived it using image charges and elementary methods.
+We don't consider the radiative corrections futher here except to note that the leading term is proportional to $\frac{1}{L^2}$ which reflects the boundary conditions on the confining planes.

 Interest in the problem of the potential and surface charge density in this constrained system continued through to the present day \cite{Zahn} \cite{Pleines} \cite{Simon} \cite{Samedov} \cite{Schmidt}.
 Concepts developed by the early set of papers in the American Journal of Physics continue to be relevant to problems in bilayer graphene \cite{Gorbar} and in scanning quantum dot microscopy \cite{Wagner}.
 Further applications of these ideas have played a role in image induced surfaces states \cite{Cole} and in 2D materials \cite{Ando}.
 We expect that these confined quantum systems to continue to be of interest and find new applications.